 The e-208 blends a good driving range of more than 200 miles with style, a great cabin, decent practicality, and charging times kept on the low side thanks to 100 kW charging possible through its CCS inlet.
 The 50 kWh battery and 100 kW electric motor aren’t the largest or most powerful components on the market, but do a good job all-round – and that’s what most buyers need.

 For a long time, the Tesla Model S was the electric performance saloon of choice – well a choice of one – but Porsche has come along and taken the crown.
 Combining the Stuttgart firm’s famous handling and performance focus with a highly capable electric powertrain, the Taycan can cover more almost 290 miles in its longest range version, with three trims and two battery packs available for customer options.

 Porsche’s USP currently is that the Taycan is the fastest charging EV on the market, meaning that it can take up to 270 kW from ultra-rapid EC charge points capable of delivering that sort of power.
+It also means it’s very deservingly in the top 10 electric cars in the UK.
 Charging the larger 93.4 kWh battery at these speeds sees more than 200 miles of range delivered in around 15-20 minutes.

 Tesla Model S

 The long-time champion of EVs, there are no longer-range electric cars than the Tesla Model S. A range of up to 379 miles is possible from the flagship Tesla, making a mockery of just about any driver claiming they ‘need more range’ before considering an electric car.